crispinprojects/talkcalendar/README.md

 Talk Calendar has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (Ubuntu Desktop, GNOME, XFCE, Cinnamon etc.).

-A screenshot of Talk Calendar (Ubuntu Desktop) is shown below.
+A screenshot of Talk Calendar is shown below.

 ![](talkcalendar.png)